OpenSLO/OpenSLO/README.md

 the alert will be triggered

-If the *service level objective* associated with the alert condition returns no value for the burn rate, for example, due to the service level indicators missing data (e.g. no time series being returned)
+If the *service level objective* associated with the alert condition returns no value for the burn rate, for example, due to the service level indicators missing data (e.g. no time series being returned) and the `alertWhenNoData` is set to `true` the alert will be triggered.

 *Note*: The `alertWhenBreaching` and `alertWhenResolved`, `alertWhenNoData` can be combined, if you want an alert to trigger when in all circumstances or for each separately.